project-alice-assistant/docs/docs/de/skill-development/builtin-intents.md

 ```

 The important parts here are how we declare our mappings.
 You can add as many routes as you wish, just take a look at [AliceCore skill](https://github.com/project-alice-assistant/skill_AliceCore/blob/master/AliceCore.py).
 We are still declaring dialogue states the same in `continueDialog`.
-Keep in mind this manual approach is useful for complex structures and you should take advantage of the decorator approach first!
+Keep in mind this manual approach is useful for complex structures, and you should take advantage of the decorator approach first!